pharo-open-documentation/pharo-wiki/General/Glossary.md

 The *Inspector* is a Pharo tool which allows one to inspect objects, see their current state, interact with them and display specific informations depending on the object.
 It offers multiple views and it uses a finder as a navigation.
 One particular feature is that you can use the evaluator tab to enter code, and evaluating it results in opening another pane to the right.

 ## Instance
+An instance is a concrete realisation of a class.
+One can send [messages](#message) to instance.
+These messages correspond to methods defined by the class related to the instance.
+All instances of a class share the behaviour (methods) defined by the class but two instances can hold different data.

 ## Instance-side
 The instance-side of a meta-class refers to its class.
 This class contains methods that can be sent to its instances.